reapp/reapp-ui/README.md

 - Keep the repo structure as flat as possible.
 - Decouple components.
 Allow selective usage of these components.

-### Todo

-See TODO.md for more high level stuff.

-- More fully implement constants use in styles, make more consistant
-- Move iOS theme to it's own repo, make Android theme

-- Components:
-  - Alerts
-  - Form elments: Slider
-  - Map
-  - Popover that slides up from bottom
-  - Photo viewer

-- Actions
-  - Notifications
-  - Pull-to-refresh
-  - Slideable & Sortable ListItem actions

 ### Structure

 ```